recursedev54/Mirror-Scope/Readme.md

                 - These 10 foot humaniod creatures with mysterious psychic powers can rarely be found standing in meadows.
 Its rare to see them move at all.
 They won't attack you unless you provoke them significantly, and if you try to approach one you'll find yourself stopped by some sort of forcefield.
               - ## Ghosts
                 - Ghosts come in many forms, shapes and sizes.
 Some are vengeful spirits, and some are docile or even helpful.
 You need special equipment to be able to see some types of ghosts.
-                  - Shade
+                  - #### Shade
                     - Sometimes visible to the naked eye, usually obscured by shadow
                     - Can appear in a common form, or specific form, like the Sniper Ghost
                     - Usually neutral or melancholic, rarely considered threatening
-                  - Sniper Ghost
+                  - #### Sniper Ghost
                      - A type of Shade.
 These ghosts were assassins in their past life.
 Now their head is shapes like a sniper rifle, and they are neutral but confused and will often act in self defence by attacking first. they can shoot from their head like its a railgun.
-                  - Poltergiest
+                  - #### Poltergiest
                      - A poltergeist is a type of ghost or supernatural phenomenon that is known for physical disturbances rather than visual appearances.
                      - Often invisible, Poltergeists are typically unseen, and need special tech to percieve.
                      - They are generally not very dangerous and can be dealt with gracefully
-                  - Shadow People
+                  - #### Shadow People
                      - Often considered malevolent, dark, humanoid silhouettes often reported as watching, following, or even attacking or performing hexes and curses people
                      - Threatening and dangerous, must be handled with caution
+                  - #### Genius Loci (Spirit of Place):
+                     - A place itself which seems to be a malevolent or mysterious entity, absorbing the negative energy of past events and actively influencing current inhabitants.
+A case genius loci gone bad - a spirit intrinsically tied to a location, is present in Chapter four (post alien invasion), after the player recieves a radio transmission of the location of a mysterious mansion which they must travel to and uncover its mysteries.
 - # General Mechanics (Prismals)
    - Mining
       - Right click and hold to charge up your pickaxe axe or shovel swing, left click to release and break a block. some blocks made of harder materials take multiple swings to break. some valueable materials like ores have a risk of not dropping and being destroyed if you use a tool that is too powerful, or you charge up the tool too much and dont use enough finesse.